elliotaplant/redux-js-restricted-routes/README.md

 All this reducer does is update the `isAuthed` part of our state when it sees the `LOG_IN_USER` and `LOG_OUT_USER` actions.

 Finally, let's use this reducer to make a store.
-Create a `store.js` file in the `src/redux` folder and initialize the store with our reducer.
+Create a `store.js` file in the `src/redux` folder and initialize the store with our reducer:

 ```javascript
 // src/redux/store.js